01 of 07

 Let Soak Until Paint Starts Bubbling

-If you opt to use a crockpot, turn it on high and let the hardware soak for 5 to 10 minutes.
+If you opt to use a crock pot, turn it on high and let the hardware soak for five to 10 minutes.
 If you have your metal in a pot, simmer for the same amount of time.
 Most painted items won't need to sit this long unless there are a lot of layers or crevices where the paint is more stubborn.

-We opted not to simmer and just let the hardware sit in the tray filled with boiling water until the paint started to bubble.
-This took about five minutes.
-If you notice that the paint isn't bubbling, carefully fill the pan with more boiling water to reheat the metal.Continue to 5 of 7 below.
+You can also opt to simmer and just let the hardware sit in the tray filled with boiling water until the paint started to bubble.
+This will take about five minutes.
+If you notice that the paint isn't bubbling, drain the pan and then repeat the process with more boiling water to reheat the metal.Continue to 5 of 7 below.

 05 of 07